iti-ict/wakamiti/wakamiti-doc/docs/introduction/what-is-wakamiti.en.md

 Gherkin *grammar*.
 However, with Wakamiti you do not bind each step to your test code; instead, steps are bound to reusable, common-purpose code provided by external plugins.

-Thus, Wakamiti turns out to be a convenient tool if your aim is test your system via standardized protocols such as REST web services or JDBC connection, which tend to be a great deal of percentage of the tests written for most applications.
+Thus, Wakamiti turns out to be a convenient tool if your aim is to test your system via standardized protocols such as REST web services or JDBC connection, which tend to be a great deal of percentage of the tests written for most applications.
 Also, no test code is required to be written, so even non-programmers can define and execute their own tests.